browserslist/browserslist/README.md

 # Browserslist [![Build Status](https://travis-ci.org/ai/browserslist.svg)](https://travis-ci.org/ai/browserslist)

-Select browsers by criterions to use in tools like [Autoprefixer].
+Get a browsers list by by criterias.
+Useful for tools like [Autoprefixer].

-You can select browser versions by Can I Use data.
-For example, last version of each major browser and version, which is used more that 5% in global usage
+You can select browsers by passing a string.
+This library will use Can I Use data to return you a appropriate list.

-statistics:
+For example, last version of each major browser and version, which is used more that 5% in global usage statistics:

 ```js
 browserslist('> 5%, last 1 version');